MasWag/arith_homfa/doc/README.md

 cmake --build build --target developer_manual
 ```

 The HTML output is written to `build/doc/developer_manual/html/index.html`.
 The target is created only when `doxygen` is available in your `PATH`.
+The same developer manual is also published at [https://maswag.github.io/arith_homfa/developer_manual/](https://maswag.github.io/arith_homfa/developer_manual/) whenever the GitHub Actions workflow runs.